Hrvatski

 Compiled languages show advantage of compiled programs being few orders of magnitude faster than the interpreted programs, having strength of industrial tools.
 Few of these languages are being long enough in use, to become well known and have a a huge number of competent professionals constantly working on their improvement.
 Therefore compiled language show advantage in terms of writing audio software.

-Among the living computer languages C is being favored, for being mature, ubiquitous, small and efficient.
-It performs well in terms of tradition and innovation, computing power and demands on the author, robustness and sophistication, reliability and real time control of programs.
-Vast majority of audio software and entire operation systems are written in C. Even specialized, musically oriented high level languages, such as Cmix or Csound use a C-reminiscent syntax and are rooted in C.
+Among the living computer languages C is being favored in the workshops, for being mature, ubiquitous, small and efficient.
+It performs well in terms of tradition and innovation, computing power and demands on the author/programmer, robustness and sophistication, reliability and real time control of programs.
+Vast majority of audio software and entire operation systems are written in C. Even specialized, musically oriented high level languages, such as Cmix or Csound use a C-reminiscent syntax and are rooted in C. Basic examples walktrhough of programming in graphic environments such as PD i MAX will also be shown.